Yosef-Adel/CICD-Demo/README.md

 # CICD-Demo

-Using Circle CI and Ansible
+Using Circle CI, Ansible, and AWS CloudFormation